Cold homes have a significant impact on people's health. One the best ways of keeping yourself well during winter is to stay warm.

 The Energy Saving Trust (EST) has advice on how to reduce bills and make your home more energy efficient.
 They can also advise on grants and schemes available around the UK.
-Find out more online from the EST website or call 0300 123 1234 (9am-8pm Monday-Friday and 10am-2pm Saturday).
+Find out more online from the EST website or call Simple Energy Advice on 0800 098 7950 (8:00am-6:00pm Monday-Friday (except bank holidays) and 9:00am-12:00pm Saturday).

 INDEX - Self-Help-Centre